 There is a new way to “skip the line” at select attractions at Walt Disney World.
 The Lighting Lane has replaced the old FastPass lane and is no longer free.
 Guests who are looking to save time may want to consider purchasing access to the Lighting Lane.
 There are two Lightning Lane paid options that include different attractions.
 First, you can purchase Disney Genie+ for the day of your visit.
 This costs $15 per day, per person.
 With Genie+ you can access the Lightning Lane at select attractions at each park.

 A second option for purchasing Lightning Lane is the a la carte method.
 There are two attractions at each park that are NOT included with your Genie+ purchase and must be purchased separately.
 You are only allowed to purchase TWO Individual Lighting Lane attractions per day.
-Pricing on these individual attractions ranges from $7-15 per person, depending on the day and demand.
-Top attractions such as Rise of the Resistance are at the top end at $15, while lower demand attractions such as Expedition Everest have been priced at $7.
+Pricing on these individual attractions ranges from $7-17 per person, depending on the day and demand.

-Take a look at the Individual A la Carte Lightning Lane Attractions below and decide which attractions, you like to purchase.
-When looking to budget for Individual Attractions, the best way would be to over budget and plan on $15 per day, per person, per attraction.
-You won’t be able to book until the day of, and so you won’t know the actual price until you go and purchase them.
+Take a look at the Individual A la Carte Lightning Lane Attractions below and decide which attractions you like to purchase.
+When looking to budget for Individual Attractions, the best way would be to over budget and plan on $17 per day, per person, per attraction.
+You won’t be able to book until the day of, so you won’t know the actual price until you go and purchase them.

 Individual A la Carte Lightning Lane Attractions: